 3Collaborators are defined as non-AUB personnel who wish to conduct research with AUB faculty members, after requesting collaboration via the following link (to be submitted by AUB faculty member): tiny.cc/FAS-Collaboration

 N.B.
 Non-AUB personnel undertaking research/work at AUB should complete and submit the AUB Liability Release Form via the following link: tiny.cc/AUB-LiabilityReleaseForm

 N.B.
 Every user is held responsible for accessing the KAS CRSL premises with his/her own valid smart AUB ID card ONLY.
 No sharing of ID's is allowed.

-- ONLY users who have received training on an equipment may reserve and use that equipment.
+- ONLY users, with CRSL access, who have received training on an equipment may reserve and use that equipment.
 Training service may be requested via the following link: tiny.cc/CRSL-Services

 - Reservations MUST be done via bookkit at the following link: app.clustermarket.com